seeleteam/seele-md/EN/mining/mining.md

     └── vm
 ```

-Use the following commands in the `build` directory
+Use the following commands in the `build` directory.

 ### Accounts

-Generate: generate keypairs using shard numbers
+Generate: generate keypairs using shard numbers.

 ```bash
 $ ./client key --shard 1